tradingview/documentation-guidelines/PineBlogPosts/README.md

 ### Pine keywords
-Whenever we use a Pine keyword that has an entry in the Refrence Manual, we link it to its entry, which accomplishes two things:
+Whenever we use a Pine keyword that has an entry in the Reference Manual, we link it to its entry, which accomplishes two things:

-- It helps readers by provinding easy access to the Reference Manual.
+- It helps readers by providing easy access to the Reference Manual.
 - It formats the keyword in blue, which makes it stand out.

 Linked keywords will look like this in the published posts: